magento/devdocs/guides/v2.1/frontend-dev-guide/responsive-web-design/rwd_css.md

 ## Mobile first

 In the Blank and Luma themes, the mobile first approach is used.
+So, a correct order is:
+- Mobile
+- Tablet
+- Desktop

 It means that the styles for mobile devices (screen width less than 768px) are extended by the styles for the higher breakpoints.
 As the result, the extra styles are never loaded when a store is viewed on a mobile device.

 The mobile and desktop styles are defined in separate files: